 In an eCommerce marketplace, it’s tempting to assume that individual relationships are superfluous.
 After all, the marketplace is aimed at vendors and buyers, and through interaction, they seemingly generate value for one another.

 The reality, as always, is more complex: marketplace operators must build and maintain connections with vendors and customers to stay successful.
-It often means handling more relationships than traditional retail and eCommerce businesses.
+It often means applying a unique B2B purchase process and handling more complex relationships than traditional retail and eCommerce businesses.

 With an eCommerce marketplace, your network of relationships spans numerous partners, vendors, customers, and leads.
 To keep everyone satisfied, operators need a system that provides a holistic view of these relationships.

 That places Customer Relationship Management (CRM) on top of the priority list for marketplace operators.
 Below, we explore three crucial benefits of incorporating CRM into your marketplace strategy.

 Keeping vendors efficient and profitable is one of the main goals for marketplace operators.
 Otherwise, they risk losing business to competing marketplace platforms.

 Every online marketplace needs to be able to: